Probing Neutral Triple Gauge Couplings via $ZZ$ Production at $e^+e^-$ Colliders with Machine Learning: Probing Couplings at Colliders

 \section{Probing \boldmath{${ZZV^*}$} Couplings at \boldmath{$e^+e^-$} Colliders}

-In this Section we analyze systematically the capabilities of $ZZ$ production in $e^+e^-$ collisions followed by fermionic decays.\ We derive the nTGC signal sensitivity using the differential angular distributions of the cross section with respect to all angles $\left(\theta,\,\theta_a^{},\,\phi_a^{},\,\theta_b^{},\,\phi_b^{}\right)$ for the case of $Z$ bosons decaying to either leptons or quarks in Section\,\ref{sec:4.1}.\ Then, in Section\,\ref{sec:4.2}, we integrate over the angles $\theta_b^{}$ and $\phi_b^{}$, which may be regarded as decay angles of $Z$ bosons to neutrinos, thereby incorporating the neutrino decay channel of $Z$ bosons.\ It is then shown in Sections\,\ref{sec:4.3} and \ref{sec:4.4} that the signal sensitivity may be significantly enhanced through the implementation of machine learning and the use of polarized $e^\mp$ beams.\ Finally, in Section \ref{sec:4.5} we compare our results with those obtained in previous studies that considered the $Z\gamma$ final state.
+In this Section we analyze systematically the capabilities of $ZZ$ production in $e^+e^-$ collisions followed by fermionic decays.\ We derive the nTGC signal sensitivity using the differential angular distributions of the cross section with respect to all angles $\left(\theta,\,\theta_a^{},\,\phi_a^{},\,\theta_b^{},\,\phi_b^{}\right)$ for the case of $Z$ bosons decaying to either leptons or quarks in Section\,\ref{sec:4.1}.\ Then, in Section\,\ref{sec:4.2}, we integrate over the angles $\theta_b^{}$ and $\phi_b^{}$, which may be regarded as decay angles of $Z$ bosons to neutrinos, thereby incorporating the neutrino decay channel of $Z$ bosons.\ After this, we demonstrate in Sections\,\ref{sec:4.3} and \ref{sec:4.4} that the signal sensitivity can be significantly enhanced through the implementation of machine learning and the use of polarized $e^\mp$ beams.\ Finally, in Section \ref{sec:4.5} we compare our results with those obtained in previous studies that considered the $Z\gamma$ final state.